oapicf/pinterest-sdk/clients/powershell/generated/docs/AdAccountsApi.md

 $AdAccountId = "MyAdAccountId" # String | Unique identifier of an ad account.
 $StartDate = (Get-Date) # System.DateTime | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today.
 $EndDate = (Get-Date) # System.DateTime | Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.
 $TargetingTypes = "KEYWORD" # AdsAnalyticsTargetingType[] | Targeting type breakdowns for the report.
-The reporting per targeting type <br> is independent from each other.
+The reporting per targeting type <br> is independent from each other. [""AGE_BUCKET_AND_GENDER""] is in BETA and not yet available to all users.
 $Columns = "SPEND_IN_MICRO_DOLLAR" # String[] | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
 For USD,($1/1,000,000, or $0.000001 - one one-ten-thousandth of a cent). it's microdollars.
 Otherwise, it's in microunits of the advertiser's currency.<br/>For example, if the advertiser's currency is GBP (British pound sterling), all MICRO_DOLLARS fields will be in GBP microunits (1/1,000,000 British pound).<br/>If a column has no value, it may not be returned
 $Granularity = "TOTAL" # Granularity | TOTAL - metrics are aggregated over the specified date range.<br> DAY - metrics are broken down daily.<br> HOUR - metrics are broken down hourly.<br>WEEKLY - metrics are broken down weekly.<br>MONTHLY - metrics are broken down monthly
 $ClickWindowDays = "0" # Int32 | Number of days to use as the conversion attribution window for a pin click action.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
 If not specified, defaults to `30` days. (optional) (default to 30)